aza547/wcl-parse-lookup/README.md

 | Display %ile   | Yes   |    |

 # Comments
-- I've never used Laravel or PHP before so I started with a starter kit: https://laravel.com/docs/11.x/starter-kits.
+- I've never used Laravel or PHP before so I started with a bootcamp: https://bootcamp.laravel.com/inertia/installation.
 - I was a bit overwhelmed by all the stuff that the startup guide created for me automatically.
 I've deleted some of the stuff I think is now unused, but might have missed some.
 - Deliberately put the request to the WCL API on the backend given the authenticated nature.
 - I grabbed some realms from the WoW API and hardcoded them for the sake of simplicity.
 Same reasoning for only adding US and EU regions.